companyofwords/bun-is-good-init/README.md

 # Bun is good isn't it?
 (EXPERIMENTAL)

-I am not very good at sharing my code, despite being an extrovert!
-It has more to do with working for years in corporate where they would look at you funny if you even suggested sharing with a developer community (quite apart from violating regulatory bodies etc...)
+1, 2.
+1, 2.
+This is a test!

+Ready for a big new project, I have been creating an API and CRUD app using Bun.js and Elysia.js - using tools and patterns from Node.js and Express.

+I want to see whether Bun.js and Elysia.js are as good and stand up

 # Or More specifically Elysia with Bun is really good isn't it?

-Anyhow, here are some initial experiments at using Bun JS - a recent alternative to Node JS to do some of the things I have needed Node JS to do in the past...

-Elysia appears to be the most highly rated and fastest alternative to Express
+Bun.js is the much-vaunted like-for-like Node.js alternative.
+Elysia is the most highly rated and proven fastest alternative to Express.

-## Just the way my grandpappy (or elderly Node JS developer colleagues) did it
+I have been following along with the following doc pages

+You can find out more about Bun.js at [https://bun.sh/docs](https://bun.sh/docs) or Elysia.js on [https://elysiajs.com/quick-start.html](https://elysiajs.com/quick-start.html).

-...tumble weed tumble weed...Bun is still as of writing on version 1 - so will very much evolve...but here I have started to translate over previous Node JS endeavours, obviously with a bit of a sprinkling of that new Bun shizzle...
-Currently this is very experimental as we find our way so bear with me.
+Note - Bun.js is still as of writing on version 1 - so will very much evolve...so this code may change too.

 ## Getting Started / Basics Info